fullsack73/portfolio-project/.docs/DESIGN.md

 -   **yfinance**: For fetching historical market data from Yahoo Finance.
 -   **pandas**: For data manipulation and analysis.
 -   **NumPy**: For numerical operations, especially in financial calculations.
--g   **SciPy**: For scientific and technical computing, used here for optimization.
+-   **SciPy**: For scientific and technical computing, used here for optimization.
 -   **LightGBM / scikit-learn / Prophet**: For machine learning models (regression, time-series forecasting).
 -   **PyPortfolioOpt**: For advanced portfolio optimization and analysis.